2018.12.30 by Josh Erb; 2070 words.

 After starting this my site refactor, I found out about Moustache and the concept of “logic-less templates”.
 Personally, I found that Nunjuck’s suited my needs and made enough sense once I took the time to read the documentation a bit more closely.
 So I didn’t investigate, compare, or attempt to rewrite my layout templates after I learned about the other possible solution.
 That being said, no solution is ever final, so re-visiting my approach to templates might be worthwhile if I have time in the future.
 I’ll also note that this is the one area where I don’t feel that I’ve done my homework very well.

-Based on my needs an interests, I knew that I didn’t want or need anything more complicated3 Don’t worry, I know that static-site generators can be extremely complicated if they want to be. than a static site generator.
+Based on my needs an interests, I knew that I didn’t want or need anything more complicated than a static site generator.
 Selecting a generator actually proved to be one of the harder aspects of the project.
 I’ve had minor brushes with Jekyll in the past, and while I appreciate the lasting contributions it’s made to this area of web development it lacked a certain je ne sais quoi that I was looking for in terms of structure and usability.

 At work I’ve had the pleasure of being able to use the extremely the sleek, and open-sourced Batfish library, but I decided against opting for this familiar tool for two reasons.
 First, if you are a barista and you spend all day making espresso, the last thing you want to do when you get some free time is spend it making more espresso.
 I wanted to get a sense of what else was out there and see if there were flexible and (most importantly) user friendly generators gaining traction outside my current circle.